Zaltu/AIGIS/README.md

 ### Aigis Core Injector File
 Since this functionality is injected directly into the central AIGIS module directly on runtime, there are a few important notes to make concerning their configuration.
-1. The File:
+1. The File
 The only restriction in the `AIGIS.core` file explicitely is that there exist a `SKILLS` __list type constant__.
 This constant functions very similarly to the `__all__` standard python constant and has essentially the same syntax: a list of strings denoting the names of the values that you want exposed from your module in the AIGIS core.
 ONLY the values in `SKILLS` will be exposed in the core.
+An example of a valid core injection file can be found at then end of this README.
-2. Logging:
+2. Logging
 Since AIGIS uses a central logging system, it is expected that core plugins be compatible with it.
 When injecting the contents of the AIGIS.core file, AIGIS decorates every *callable* to pass an extra argument parameter, that being a configured and slightly edited version of a python logger.
 To properly track output in the centralized AIGIS system, it is expected that core plugins use this logger and not any of their own.
 3. Inter-core compatibility
 It is a reasonable expectation to be able to call other core modules from a specific plugin.
 In fact, not being able to do so would in many ways render the entire environment significantly less useful.
 While there is no way for a plugin itself to ensure that another exists, the whole of the core functionality injected from all plugins is stored within a designated namespace, that is to say `aigis`.
-So long as you are functioning within the main process (which should generally be the case, since no daemon-like attributes are allowed in core plugins), you can access the namespace in python simply by doing a simple `import aigis`.
+So long as you are functioning within the main process (which should generally be the case, since no daemon-like attributes are allowed in core plugins), you can access the namespace in python by doing a simple `import aigis`.
 You will then be able to call any defined skills from loaded modules from that namespace (eg `aigis.backloggery.getFortuneCookie()`).
 Please be mindful of plugin load order when doing this however, as *namespace entries are not reserved before injection*.
-While it is not pythonic, it is suggested that imports on the AIGIS core be done at a class or function level, rather than at module level, if you are worried about load order.
+While it is not pythonic, it is suggested that imports on the AIGIS core be done at a class or function level, rather than at module level, if you are worried about load order and plan on importing only specific names.

 # Internal Type